-Condition female condoms from three production lots in ovens at selected temperatures.
-At appropriate time intervals, remove samples of female condoms from the oven and determine the air bursting properties in accordance with Annex I, and test for holes in accordance with Annex J. It is recommended that a minimum of four elevated temperatures be used.
+Condition the female condoms from three production lots in ovens at selected temperatures.
+At appropriate time intervals, remove samples of female condoms from the oven and determine the air bursting properties in accordance with Annex I, and test for holes in accordance with Annex I. It is recommended that a minimum of four elevated temperatures be used.
 A minimum of five time points at each temperature is recommended and the study should continue for at least 120 days and preferably 180 days.
 It is recommended that at least 32 female condoms be tested at each time for each temperature point.

-If the results are going to be compared with those for a female condom for which real-time stability data is available, equivalent samples of that female condom should be conditioned at the same time.
-If no methods have been validated by the manufacturer, the minimum test requirement is to age the female condoms for 180 days at 50 $^{\circ}$ C.
+If the results are going to be compared with those for a female condom for which real-time stability data are available, equivalent samples of that female condom should be conditioned at the same time.
+If no methods have been validated by the manufacturer, the minimum test requirement is to age the female condoms for $180~{\rm days}$ at $50~{\rm °C}$.